-The tricks of the lending trade are limited only by the imagination of the lender.
+The tricks lenders use to sell you a bad loan are limited only by the imagination of the lender.
 And they’re all conceived with one end in mind — big profits, not helping you.

-Here are 10 widely used tricks to get you to make a bad deal for credit.
+Here are 10 tricks lenders use to get you to make a bad deal for credit.

 1. YOUR CREDIT’S BAD.